Associate School Library Media Specialist and School Library Media Specialist with Master’s Degree

 7. Is a thesis required for the Ed Tech program?
 Yes.
 You may pick any type of research that you wish to pursue—such as action research, content analysis, and/or survey research.

 8. What are the requirements needed to be admitted into EDTC 622, Research Applications in Educational Technology?
-You must (a) be matriculated; (b) have completed a minimum of 24 credits; (c) including Learning Theories (EDTC 618) and (d) Technology Facilitator (EDTC 631).
+You must (a) be matriculated; (b) have completed a minimum of 24 credits; (c) including Learning Theories (EDTC 618) and (d) Administration and Supervision of Technology in Education (EDTC 631).
 You want to write your thesis toward the end of your studies so that you have a broad background from which to design your thesis.

 9. What is the difference between EDTC 622, Research Applications I, and EDTC 628, Research Applications II?
 In Research I you write the proposal for the Master’s thesis.
 You conduct your study and write up the findings in Research II.